omatron/simple-image-to-pdf-html-docx/README.md

 **2. Launch**

-Double-click `run.command`.
+Double-click the **Image Organizer** shortcut on your Desktop (created automatically by the installer).
 The browser opens automatically.
 Closing the Terminal window stops the app.

 ### Manual setup (any platform)